Simhyeon/r4d/docs/meta.md

 - Utilize regex engine for fast parsing especially, define parsing.
 Possibly whole parsing process, meh I don't think I can...
 Focus on define parsing.
 - Refactor codes into multiple chunks of functions for better readability

-* [-] Make parser separated
-This is hard to make it right... for current status
+- Use faster hashmap

 * [ ] New basic macros
   * [ ] Possibly SQL,CSV macros
   - Sqlite is not ideal but basic indexing would be really helpful

+## Delayed or paused

+* [-] Make parser separated
+This is hard to make it right... for current status

 Following is such hard to do cleanly, deterred
 * [-] Lipsum variants